danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 and now I feel like the victim.
 What the fuck am I thinking?
 I just think I'd feel better
-putting the blame on you — at least a little.
+putting the blame on you, at least a little.
 If your heart had been closer to mine,
 the result would've been different.
-I don't know why that should matter —
+I don't know why that should matter,
 the only truth is what happened.
 <br>
 I can't stand him,